 - Self-auditing and updating systems accordingly

-First and foremost you need to ensure your EHR system is best configured to match your workflow.
+You need to ensure your EHR system is best match for your workflow needs.

-Systems can simplify and speed up basic charting using process prompts for example, leaving your staff extra time for more productive purposes.
+Systems can simplify and speed up basic charting using process prompts.
+Additionally, this allows your staff to have extra time for more productive purposes.

 #2: Be Sure Your Staff Is Fully Trained